tathagatatranslated/TathagataTranslated-app-rn/resources/ai/ai-translations-a-lonely-struggle-jun25.md

-NOTE FROM THIS WEBMASTER: I made this translation by using AI software so it could be *very incorrect*, missing, or totally made up in some places.

-Please do not take this content as an absolute or authoritative translation.
-It is likely there is at least one major error by the AI translator.

-I suggest people make better translations of this as this sort of AI translation software becomes more reliable in the future and prompts are perfected.
-I tried making many AI translations of these chapters and they often turned out very differently each time, if that tells you anything.

-The prompt used to obtain the translation makes a very, very big difference - and because the systems are probabilistic, you still absolutely should find a fluent human speaker to tell you the right interpretation.
-I have not fully checked this content even for completeness (some sentences might be missing especially at the end of chapters), so *read it at your own risk*.

----

 Son of a Hwajeonmin [slash-and-burn farmer], Lee Sam-han A Lonely Struggle

----

 New Four-Six Edition 380 pages
 Printing / April 30, 1983